symfony/symfony-docs/cookbook/security/remember_me.rst

 The user will then automatically be logged in on subsequent visits while the cookie remains valid.

-Forcing the User to Re-authenticate before accessing certain Resources
+Forcing the User to Re-authenticate before Accessing certain Resources
 ----------------------------------------------------------------------

 When the user returns to your site, they are authenticated automatically based